The Planning Process

 - Assess Risk

-- Draft Adaptation Strategies
+- Draft Adaptation Plan

 The Planning Framework describes how the sea level rise planning process will occur and under what guiding principles and assumptions.
 At the completion of the planning process, the document will be reworked to serve as the introduction to the Sea Level Rise Response Plan and the record of the planning process.
 You can download the Planning Framework at the bottom of this page.